-As an example of the issue, there is a training scene where one character ‘re-starts’ the main character deliberately so that he can come back in better condition.
+As an example of the issue, in Edge of Tomorrow, there is a training scene where one character ‘re-starts’ the main character deliberately so that he can come back in better condition.
 Protagonist A injures himself so badly he is out of action.
 B knows this about A and that A needs to go back in time to be better.
 A can only go back in time by dying.
 So B kills A. The story then continues from A’s perspective: A wakes up back at the beginning of events, ready to go again.
 But what about B’s perspective?

 I think one can ask a number of questions about what happens from B’s perspective: